dfunani/software_design/README.md

 1. Separate things that change or vary from those that stay the same.
 2. Program to an Interface, not an Implementation.
 3. Favour Composition over Inheritance.
+4. Strive for loosely coupled designs for objects that interact.

 ## Design Patterns

 ### 1. Strategy Pattern - Payment Processing System

 **Example**: Payment Processing System.
 This system can support multiple payment methods such as *credit card*, *PayPal*, and *cryptocurrency*.
 Each payment method is a strategy that can be selected at runtime.

+## 2. Observer Pattern - Weather Monitoring System

+**Example**: Weather Monitoring System.
+This system supports notifying multiple weather displays, such as *Current Conditions*, *Weather Statistics*, and *Simple Forecasts*, of any change in weather conditions.
+Each weather display subscribes to a Central Weather Data Object, which is then responsible for pushing data to the displays at runtime.